rackerlabs/docs-developer-blog/_posts/2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL.md

 To continue the installation on node 1, perform the following steps as prompted:

-1. In **Set Installation Inventory setup**, set the **Directory** to **/u01/app/oraInventory** the **OS Group** to **dba**, and click **OK**.
+1. In **Set Installation Inventory setup**, set the **Directory** to **/u01/app/oraInventory**, the **OS Group** to **dba**, and click **OK**.
 2. On the **Welcome** page, click **Next**.
 3. Enable **Skip Auto Updates** and click **Next**.
 4. Set **Oracle Home** to **/u01/app/middleware** and click **Next**.
 5. Select **Fusion Middleware Infrastructure** and click **Next**.
 6. If the prerequisite checks complete without any errors and warnings, click **Next**.
-7. Verify the **Installation Summary** and click *Install**.
+7. Verify the **Installation Summary** and click **Install**.
 8. The **Installation Summary** should be 100% completed.
 After it finishes, click **Next**.
 9. Select **Installation complete** and click **Finish**.

-**Note:** In cluster setup, repeat the WebLogic Server installation on node2, with the same directory structure.
+**Note:** In the cluster setup, repeat the WebLogic Server installation by using the preceding steps on node2, with the same directory structure.

-This completes the installation of Fusion Middleware Infrastructure 12.2.1.3.0.
+This completes the installation of the Oracle Fusion Middleware Infrastructure 12.2.1.3.0.

 ### Create database schemas by using RCU

-You should have already create a database and prepared it for the WebLogic Server domain.
+You should have already created a database and prepared it for the WebLogic Server domain.
 The database must be running.

 Login to the server as user `Oracle` and run the following commands to start